-45 Our proposals encompass all controller transactions for two reasons.
+47 Our proposals encompass all controller transactions for two reasons.
 First, although self-dealing transactions that involve a controller's vision raise an insurmountable valuation challenge, the flaws we identify in the MFW framework apply to all self-dealing transactions.
 Specifically, our modifications are consistent with Delaware jurisprudence that has treated the two MFW conditions as separate, and preserve the signal conveyed by an informed shareholder vote concerning the fairness of the transaction's financial term.
 Second, our proposals have practical appeal because they limit stringent review and valuation (which is a complex task even when idiosyncratic vision is not at stake) to the circumstances most needed.

-46 As we discuss in Part X, our discussion of idiosyncratic vision reveals a crucial valuation issue that complicates entire fairness review of controller transactions when vision is at stake.
+48 As we discuss in Part X, our discussion of idiosyncratic vision reveals a crucial valuation issue that complicates entire fairness review of controller transactions when vision is at stake.
 But our proposal extends beyond those transactions because the deficiencies in the MFW framework affect all transactions-not just those involving vision.
 For another proposal to modify the entire fairness framework, see Jill E. Fisch & Steven Davidoff Solomon, Control and Its Discontents U. PA.
 L. REV. (forthcoming 2025).

-47 See Tornetta, Def.
+49 See Tornetta, Def.
 Opening Br., 2018 WL 4362284 31-33 (Del.Ch.).
+As we explain below, under the amended 144 this proposal would apply mostly for going private transactions.